bdsp-core/bdsp-core.github.io/_pages/quotes.md

 ### Science
 > "The most beautiful experience is the mysterious.
 It is the source of true art and science."
-"Everything should be made as simple as possible, but not simpler."
+> "Everything should be made as simple as possible, but not simpler."
-"Pure mathematics is, in its way, the poetry of logical ideas."
+> "Pure mathematics is, in its way, the poetry of logical ideas."
-"Not everything that can be counted counts, and not everything that counts can be counted."
+> "Not everything that can be counted counts, and not everything that counts can be counted."
-"Do not worry too much about your difficulties in mathematics, I can assure you that mine are still greater."
+> "Do not worry too much about your difficulties in mathematics, I can assure you that mine are still greater."
-"I never think of the future--it comes soon enough."
+> "I never think of the future--it comes soon enough."
-"Imagination is more important than knowledge."
+> "Imagination is more important than knowledge."
-"It's not that I'm so smart.
+> "It's not that I'm so smart.
 It's just that I spent more time on problems."
 >
 > **--_Albert Einstein, 1879-1955_**

+> “The first principle is that you must not fool yourself and you are the easiest person to fool.”
+>
+> **-―_Richard P. Feynman, 1918-1988_**

+> “I learned very early the difference between knowing the name of something and knowing something.”
+> **-―_Richard P. Feynman, 1918-1988_**

 > "I have not failed.
 I've just found 10,000 ways that won't work."
 >